A Letter from Matt Smith, Chairman of Royalty Flow

 - Globally, he has sold more than 172 million albums.

 - And the ultimate sign of a great artist: long-term relevance.
-This catalog has four albums currently charting on the Billboard 200.
+This catalog has three albums currently charting on the Billboard 200 that are among the top 20 longest-charting albums in history.
 One album, Curtain Call, was named the longest-charting hip-hop album of all time by Billboard.

 - All of Eminem’s albums from 1999’s Slim Shady LP up to and including 2013’s Marshall Mathers LP 2.